catnap7777/MAD257Git-Collaboration/README.md

 ## Steps:

 - FORK a copy of this repo
-- create a new branch for your stuff (name it with your initals in there)
+- create a new branch for your stuff (name it with your initals in there - like kamBranch or something)
 - add a new file - use your initials in the name and on commit(s)
 - make a small change to a line of text in one of the files - use your initials in the line and on commit(s)
 - generate a pull request